Us and Us Only: Commercial performance and aftermath

 Us and Us Only peaked at number two in both Scotland and the UK, being kept off the top spot by Come On Over (1997) by Shania Twain.
 It was certified gold in the UK by the British Phonographic Industry 11 days after its release.
 "Forever" charted at number eight in Scotland and number 12 in the UK.
 "My Beautiful Friend" charted at number 24 in Scotland and number 31 in the UK.
 "Impossible" charted at number ten in Scotland and number 15 in the UK.

-Author Richard Luck in his book The Madchester Scene (2002) said that after Tellin' Stories he thought that the follow-up would not be as successful "and, sure enough, Us & Us Only failed to set the pop world on fire".
+Author Richard Luck, in his book The Madchester Scene (2002), said that after Tellin' Stories, he thought that the follow-up would not be as successful, "and, sure enough, Us & Us Only failed to set the pop world on fire".
 In 2011, Collins said Us and Us Only and Wonderland "have a certain magic about them as well.
 For Us and Us Only I think it was a really positive [experience] for us".
 The following year, Burgess felt it stood up "well, but it was never meant to be commercial", adding that it helped move the band away from their Britpop contemporaries.
-Though he was satisfied with the promotion that Universal had provided it, he went on to compare the album to John Wesley Harding (1967) by Dylan: "detached and a step sideways.
-Perhaps difficult to promote".
+Though he was satisfied with the promotion that Universal had provided, he went on to compare the album to John Wesley Harding (1967) by Dylan: "detached and a step sideways.
+Perhaps difficult to promote."

 Track listing

-All songs by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins and Tony Rogers.
+All songs by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Tony Rogers.
 The European and US releases swap "Good Witch, Bad Witch 1" for "Good Witch, Bad Witch 3" and remove "Good Witch, Bad Witch 2".